fortedigital/Forte.Academy.Developer.Api/docs/04-configuration.md

 Use title variable instead of hardcoded string when you set title in swagger

 ### Configure connection string to your database
+Make the connection to database configurable and avoid dependencies between each layer.

 Set your connection string in your appseteting.json
 ```C#
 "ConnectionStrings": {